highchair/artinruins-com/_property/j-l-clark-manufacturing.md

 This approximately 25,000 sf building has been seemingly unoccupied for over 20 years.
 It has been sitting in various states of decay, the portion facing the train tracks covered in ever changing graffiti.
 Around 2017, either in preparation for a sale or shortly after a sale, new paint was put on the windows and some clean up around the perimeter was conducted.

 More recently, a “For Lease” sign was put up by MG Commercial real estate and it remained for a few years.
-No, windows have been completely removed and workers have been on site, presumably to turn the building into apartments.
+Now, windows have been completely removed and workers have been on site, presumably to turn the building into apartments.

 #### Architecture

-The ProvPlan description below is accurate, but makes little mention of the red-painted corrugated steel that covers four-window-bays-worth of the east end of the on either side.
+The PPS/AIAri description below is accurate, but makes little mention of the red-painted corrugated steel that covers four-window-bays-worth of the east end of the on either side.
 This is an addition that was added on to the original 15-bay long building, but with four-stories on steel on two of the three façades.
 It makes the building very distinctive, and makes us speculate whether or not there used to be two arms of a “T” that were chopped off.
 Alas, no Sanborn map shows such a design.

 ### Current Events